-The current 3-month seasonal forecast (Jun-Jul-Aug), from the NOAA Climate Prediction Center, shows that warmer-than-average conditions can be expected for the Southeast.
-Neutral conditions continue in the Pacific Ocean.
+The current 3-month seasonal forecast (Mar-Apr-May), from the NOAA Climate Prediction Center, shows an increased chance of above average rainfall for most of the Southeast.
+In terms of temperature it indicates no significant shifts in probabilities for the SE USA.
+El Niño ENSO conditions continue in the Pacific Ocean.

-A seasonal forecast is often presented by comparing the expected conditions in the coming months to the long-term average conditions during those months (recent 30-year average).
+A seasonal forecast is often presented by comparing the expected conditions in the coming months to the long-term average conditions during those months (based on recent 30-year monthly averages).
 Seasonal forecasts are regularly provided as maps with shaded areas indicating the most likely of 3 categories: above average, near average, and below average for seasonal precipitation and temperature.

 The 90-day seasonal forecasts of precipitation and temperature are made based on ENSO phase (El Niño, La Niña, Neutral), recent climate trends, soil moisture, and several other factors.
 The accuracy of these forecasts is generally greater than just using the climate normals (averages from 1981-2010) to forecast climate.